s-zhang-cs/COMP490_Logging_analysis_prototype/README.md

-COMP490 - Personal Summer research project in the topic of static analysis and log analysis.
+COMP490 - personal research project in the topic of static analysis and log analysis at Concordia University, beginning at Summer 2021 and continued during Fall 2021 on a part-time basis.
 Supervised by Professor Weiyi Shang.